 Mantello Royal Glass-Top Cigar Humidor – Best Value

-- Keep your cigars fresh - Protect your cigar collection with our glass-top humidor box!
-Its sealed construction keeps moisture out, while the hygrometer lets you check humidity levels at any time.
+- Keep your cigars fresh - Protect your cigar collection with our glass-top cigar humidor!
+The tight seal keeps moisture out, while...

 - Great gift idea for men - Need a present to brighten up someone's special day?
-Our humidor cigar box is the perfect birthday, anniversary, or Christmas gift for any cigar aficionado in your life.
+Our humidor cigar box makes the perfect gifts for...

 Mantello offers a delicate and handmade box ideal for preserving the freshness of your favorite cigars for a longer period of time.